erikeldridge/item-network/README.md

 - show reply prompt if no replies
 - refresh activity after item create
 - fix link to show user page on comment search results page
+- reinstate foreign keys
+- update activitiy only when loading an activity stream